dchudz/odsc-2015-workflow/reveal.js/slides.md

 	+ print args from make in copy/pastable form (for debugging)

-# Make training it's own step
+## Make training it's own step

-# Add step for variable importance [or partial plots?]
+## Add step for variable importance [or partial plots?]

-# Loop over feature sets, models

-# [For output directories, use ".sentinel" files]?

-mydir/.sentinel:

-Touch mydir/.sentinel at the end of every script

-at bottom of R script:

-touch_sentinel(mydir)

-or should we handle this in the makefile?

-makefile helper function

-# Make-level parallelism

-Advantages of doing the parallelism here:

-- OS takes care of scheduling
-- No need to learn anything about how to put parallelism in your code
-- Easier debugging

-# Inspecting write out intermediate files for debugging

-For some things a database would be easier, but there's a simplicity to CSVs.
-Easy to look and them and see if something is wrong.

-depends on the sort of data, of course.

-# Assertions about results

-RSCRIPT = Rscript

-output.csv: input.csv
-	$(RSCRIPT) evaluate_model.R

-Replace

-RSCRIPT = Rscript

-with

-RSCRIPT = (Ben's thing)

-# Use of RMarkdown (etc.) for documents

-Quick iteration b/c the computations are all done already

-# config file

-# Shiny

-# conttest for automatic rebuilds

-# Input type assertions

-in the Rscript:

-args = get_command_args()
-#input_file = args[1]

-input_file = input_file(args[1])

-num_splits = input_integer(args[2])

-# Plugging in pieces to the dependency graph
+## Reusing make code - Plugging in pieces to the dependency graph

 Uncouple both your scripts and makefile code from the particular application at hand.